 2. Categorize Your Expenses

 Next group your expenses into a few general categories.
-For example: home, car, food, household, debt, clothes, entertainment, charity, and savings — don’t forget savings!
-You should also list the most important “must pay” categories first — e.g., mortgage, credit card, car loan, food, etc. — before entertainment.
+For example: home, car, food, household goods, clothes, entertainment, charity, etc. You should also list the most important “must pay” categories first — e.g., mortgage, credit card payments, car loan, food, etc. — before entertainment.

 Also, feel free to add some subcategories if you want to be more specific with your budget.